yale-web-technologies/yale-mirador/README.md

 it can get quite confusing:

 * **IIIF Mirador**: the "real" Mirador project and its code at https://github.com/IIIF/mirador
-* **Mirador Core**: the Yale fork of Mirador with the same structure as "IIIF Mirador" but with the minimal code modifications we had to made to make it work with the embedding environment. (https://github.com/yale-web-technologies/mirador)
+* **Yale Core**: the Yale fork of Mirador with the same structure as "IIIF Mirador" but with the minimal code modifications we had to made to make it work with the embedding environment. (https://github.com/yale-web-technologies/mirador)
-* **Yale Mirador**: this project.
+* **Yale Extension**: this project.
 It has its own project structure and includes additional JavaScript and styles added on top of "Mirador Core".

 ## Download and Setup
 ```